 I flew Hurricanes, Spitfires and Typhoons in combat.
 At first the Typhoon gave a lot of trouble – both with the airframe and the engine – and we lost a lot of good pilots.
 However, once these faults were overcome it became a very tough and reliable machine and the very best gun platform.
-It carried bombs, rockets and, of course, cannons and you could hold a steep dive longer than the Me 109 or the FW 190.
+It carried bombs, rockets and, of course, cannons and you could hold a steep dive longer than the Me 109 (sic) or the FW 190.
 The Typhoon could withstand high ‘g’ – forces and its wide undercarriage was a great benefit on the rough airfields we had to contend with during our trek across France towards Germany.

 Whats the connection and what's next?

 In the next post we'll look at the kits and assess the work needed to get things underway.
-Don't worry, there isn't any long-winded, type history preamble review here - just a synopsis of whats good, what needs sorted (the PCM wing joints are legend!) and what detail is a must.
+Don't worry, there isn't any long-winded, type history preamble review here - just a synopsis of whats good, what needs sorted (the PCM wing joints are legendary) and what additional detail is a must.

 Did I say I have a thing about details?

-Wellington - 15-24th September 2020.
+Wellington - September 2020 (edited August 2021).